bennettl/Tapiture-iOS-Client-Library/Readme.md

-README!
+#README
-By Bennett Lee
+##By Bennett Lee

 The goal of "BL iOS Client" is to make your life easier and more productive.
-With the help of Mustache and Swagger, "BL iOS Client" will dynamically generate an Objective-C client library from the Tapiture REST API.
+With the help of the good people at *Mustache* and *Swagger*, "BL iOS Client" will dynamically generate an Objective-C client library from the Tapiture REST API.
 No longer will you need to write an new api functions as Tapiture's API updates.
-The iOS client libray will handle the networking while you focus on writing code that matters.
+The iOS client library will handle the networking while you focus on writing code that matters.

 Whenever an update occurs, simply import "tapiture_retrofit" folder into Eclipse and run the program.
 Sit back, relax, and the corresponding interface (.h) and implementation (.m) files will be automatically generated for you.
 Pretty sweet.